MASTG-TECH-0031: Debugging

 This is the plaintext string you're looking for!

-Debugging with an IDE
+Debugging with an IDE¶

 Setting up a project in an IDE with the decompiled sources is a neat trick that allows you to set method breakpoints directly in the source code.
 In most cases, you should be able to single-step through the app and inspect the state of variables with the GUI.
-The experience won't be perfect, it's not the original source code after all, so you won't be able to set line breakpoints and things will sometimes simply not work correctly.
+The experience won't be perfect.
+It's not the original source code after all, so you won't be able to set line breakpoints, and things will sometimes simply not work correctly.
 Then again, reversing code is never easy, and efficiently navigating and debugging plain old Java code is a pretty convenient way of doing it.
 A similar method has been described in the NetSPI blog.

-To set up IDE debugging, first create your Android project in IntelliJ and copy the decompiled Java sources into the source folder as described above in the Reviewing Decompiled Java Code.
+To set up IDE debugging, first create your Android project in Android Studio and copy the decompiled Java sources into the source folder as described above in the Reviewing Decompiled Java Code.
 On the device, choose the app as debug app on the "Developer options" ( Android UnCrackable L1 in this tutorial), and make sure you've switched on the "Wait For Debugger" feature.

 Once you tap the app icon from the launcher, it will be suspended in "Wait For Debugger" mode.